-- Read and be familiar with Part One of Keeping Children Safe in Education (DfE 2015) - Be familiar with the school's child protection policy including issues of confidentiality. - Be alert to signs and indicators of possible abuse.
+- Read and be familiar with Part One of Keeping Children Safe in Education (DfE Sept 2016) - Be familiar with the school's child protection policy including issues of confidentiality. - Be alert to signs and indicators of possible abuse.
 See Appendix One for current definitions of abuse and examples of harm. - Record concerns on a, "Cause for Concern" form (see Appendix 4).
-Staff have blank copies of the, "Cause for Concern" form, which, once completed, must be handed to the Designated Safeguarding Lead / Officer. - Vicky Hall, Andy McBurnie, Zoe Bower, Michelle McRae, Matt Barnes, Jayne Sausby-Gillamore, Bob Austin). - Deal with a disclosure of abuse from a child in line with the recommendations in Appendix Two.
-These must be passed to one of the Designated Staff immediately, followed by a written account. - Be involved in on going monitoring and recording to support the implementation of individual education programmes and interagency child protection and child support plans. - Be subject to Safer Recruitment processes and checks whether they are new staff, supply staff, contractors, volunteers etc. - Will be expected to behave in accordance with the document "Guidance for Safer Working Practice for People who Work with all Children and Adults at Risk" (Adapted from Leeds City Council document 2014)
+Staff have blank copies of the, "Cause for Concern" form, which, once completed, must be handed to the Designated Safeguarding Lead / Officer. - Every site will have up to date and accurate posters displaying the safeguarding leads at that site - All sites will have an up to date and accurate 'Safeguarding for visitors' and Safeguarding for staff working in school' leaflet which will be issued to all persons not in permanent employment at Springwell Lincolnshire on their arrival - > Designated Safeguarding Lead (DSL) Lisa Ashcroft-Day Executive Vice Principal - Designated Safeguarding Deputies (DSD's) - Phil Willott Executive Vice Principal - ➤ Amy Portier Executive Vice Principal - Sarah Jorgensen Head of Centre Baumber - Zoe Bower Head of Centre Mablethorpe - ➤ Michelle McRae Head of Centre Gainsborough - Matt Barnes Head of Centre Lincoln - Jayne Sausby-Gallimore Head of Centre Boston - Jayne Battersby Pastoral Manager (North) - Gunilla Karlsson Pastoral Manager (South) - Deal with a disclosure of abuse from a child in line with the recommendations in Appendix Two.
+These must be passed to one of the Designated Staff immediately, followed by a written account. - Be involved in on going monitoring and recording to support the implementation of individual education programmes and interagency child protection and child support plans.

+Be subject to Safer Recruitment processes and checks whether they are new staff, supply staff, contractors, volunteers etc.